danielandresgp/danielandresgp.github.io/_pages/research.md

 ## Local measures of information

 <p align="justify">Shannon's information theory is almost exclusively focused on global averaged measures of information (entropy, mutual information, KL divergence, etc.) This approach overlooks the significance of local information measures the self-information of specific events.
 Paradoxically, since averages are by definition a reduction of information, information theory is constantly losing information.
-Consider, for instance, the [active information](https://arxiv.org/pdf/2111.06865)
+Consider, for instance, the <a href="https://arxiv.org/pdf/2111.06865">active information</a>
 \begin{equation}
   I^+(\mathsf A) := \log \frac{\mathbf P(\mathsf A)}{\mathbf P_0(\mathsf A)},
    \label{AIN}